JJ/granada-off/text/barranco-abogado.md

 streets where people seem to have their very own *patio*.
 You will enter some dead alleys where people have set couches, drying lines, and are out there watching time go by.
-You will hear, more so when you arrive to the cusp of the hill, where real farms, lemond and all kind of groves are actually tended by real people.
+You will hear, more so when you arrive to the cusp of the hill, where real farms, lemmon and all kind of fruit trees are actually tended by real people.
 That is not all.

 When you get to the road to the Alhambra, take a hard turn left and go through the olive grove.
 You heard that correctly, there is an olive grove if not in the middle of the city, totally surrounded by it.
-A gazebo to the left will give you an impressive sight, but further ahead the walls of the Carmen de los Mártires will make you go down some steps to find the lines waiting to get into the Alhambra.
+A [gazebo to the left](https://www.google.es/maps/@37.1709396,-3.5846537,19z) will give you an impressive sight, but further ahead the walls of the Carmen de los Mártires will make you go down some steps to find the lines waiting to get into the Alhambra.